MatteoGuadrini/Butterfly-Backup/README.md

 The performances are not altered.
 While all the operations of Butterfly Backup are carried out, the impacted machine can continuously work with _peace of mind_.

-## Follow the project
-See the new features in development through this [link](https://tree.taiga.io/project/matteoguadrini-butterfly-backup/kanban).

 ## Open source
 Butterfly Backup is a open source project.
 Any contribute, It's welcome.